gabepsilva/homelab-ai/ansible/roles/jenkins_podman/README.md

 - Podman installed on the target system
 - Systemd as the init system
 - A non-root user to run the container (defined by systemd_user)
+- The virtfs_mount role applied (automatically included as a dependency)

 ## Role Variables